Queen Elizabeth II tests positive for covid, is experiencing ‘mild cold like symptoms,’ palace says

 On Wednesday, Royal Navy Rear Admiral James Macleod was received by the queen at Windsor Castle upon relinquishing his appointment as defense services secretary.
 His replacement, Major General Eldon Millar, was also seen.

 During the meeting, the queen was heard responding to a question about how she is.
-The monarch reportedly pointed to her leg or foot, and quipped, “Well, as you can see, I can’t move.”
+The monarch pointed to her leg or her cane, and quipped, “Well, as you can see, I can’t move.”

+Today at Windsor Castle, Rear Admiral James Macleod was received by The Queen upon relinquishing his appointment as Defence Services Secretary.— The Royal Family (@RoyalFamily) February 16, 2022

+Her Majesty also received Major General Eldon Millar as he takes up the role as the new Defence Services Secretary. pic.twitter.com/8QQ064VzCP

 Jennifer Hassan contributed to this report.